blademaw/simplecitation/README.md

 # simplecitation
 A simple script to quickly parse BibTex/RIS strings/files.
-Made to quickly grab metadata from scientific papers in a useful format.
+Made to quickly grab metadata from scientific papers in a useful text format.

 ## Usage